nrinaudo/nrinaudo.github.com/source/_posts/2013-08-03-partial-functions.markdown

 their input domain.

-In practical terms, a partial function is an instance of `PartialFunction`, which is roughly an instance of `Function1` with an added `isDefinedAt` method whose purpose is to let called know whether the function is defined for a particular value.
+In practical terms, a partial function is an instance of `PartialFunction`, which is roughly an instance of `Function1` with an added `isDefinedAt` method whose purpose is to let callers know whether the function is defined for a particular value.

 One could write a partial version of `math.sqrt` as follows: